cs298f25/SpotifyWebProject/developers.md

 `git checkout -b <branch-name>` creates a new branch and switches your current working directory to it.
 Using the commands `git branch <branch-name>` (creates new branch) and `git switch <branch-name>` (switches to branch) also works.

 View all currently created branches with `git branch -a`.
 The current branch will be displayed with a *.
+You can also use `git branch --show-current` to view the name or your current branch directly.

 Merge finished branches back into main by first using `git switch main`, and then calling `git merge <branch-name>` from within the main branch.
 Once you're finished with a branch, delete it using `git branch -d <branch-name>`.